marcamiller2007/ai-receptionist/README.md

    * Ensure it is set to `HTTP POST`.

 4. **Make the Call**:
    Dial your Twilio phone number.
-You will hear Twilio bridge the connection, and Janet Williams will begin speaking!
+You will hear Twilio bridge the connection, and Jennifer Marsh will begin speaking!

 ## 🧠 Architecture Overview (The Main Loop)